Kangding Airport

 Fan Yongzheng, general manager of the Kangding Airport Company (the operating company) commented of the airport: "Its location is deep in the sprawling mountains in western Sichuan and because of its high-altitude workers will have to tackle a range of problems such as frozen earth."

-"Kangding Airport will be the second highest airport in the world."
+“Kangding Airport is the second highest airport in the world.”

-The airport is due to begin commercial services in May 2008 although some test flights were run by Air China Southwestern Company using an Airbus A319 in October 2007 with great success.
+The airport began commercial services on 22 October 2008 although some test flights were run by Air China Southwestern Company using an Airbus A319 in October 2007 with great success.

 These flights marked the first ever civilian flights to the area.